pingcap/docs/tiup/tiup-component-cluster-display.md

 - Data type: `strings`
 - Default: `[]`, which means all nodes.
 - Specifies the node to query.
-If not specified, it means all nodes.
+If not specified, all nodes are queried.
 The value of this option is a comma-separated list of node IDs.
 The node ID is the first column of the [cluster status](/tiup/tiup-component-cluster-display.md) table.

 > **Note:**
 >
-> If `-R, --role` are specified at the same time, then the service status in their intersection is queried.
+> If the `-R, --role` option is specified at the same time, then the service status in their intersection is queried.

 ### -R, --role strings

 - Data type: `strings`
 - Default: `[]`, which means all roles.
 - Specifies the role to query.
-If not specified, it means all roles.
+If not specified, all roles are queried.
 The value of this option is a comma-separated list of node roles.
 The role is the second column of the [cluster status](/tiup/tiup-component-cluster-display.md) table.

 > **Note:**
 >
-> If `-N, --node` are specified at the same time, then the service status in their intersection is queried.
+> If the `-N, --node` option is specified at the same time, then the service status in their intersection is queried.

 ### -h, --help